AdrianVollmer/Crack-O-Matic/doc/motivation/index.rst

 what you, as an administrator, can do to protect your organization in each of them.
 The focus is always Microsoft Active Directory Domain Services.

+All of these scenarios have in common that only a password stands between an attacker and his goal of privilege escalation.
+In Active Directory, privilege escalation often happens step by step, account by account, machine by machine.
+At every step, the attacker gains more privileges until they have domain admin privileges.
+This is called lateral movement and is a central technique in attacks on Active Directory.

 Online Password Guessing Attacks
 --------------------------------

-This is when you try to guess passwords against a live service.
+In online password guessting attacks, you try to guess passwords against a live service.
 It may be your internal Kerberos service or a service that you expose to the internet, such as an Outlook Web Application, RDP or an SSH service.
 Now, these shouldn't be exposed to the internet without multi-factor authentication in the first place, but that's a different story.

 The usual mitigation to online password guessing attacks (besides MFA) is to only allow a few failed attempts before locking the account.
 But I see two